vdudouyt/std-fpm/README.md

 **A**: It absolutely doesn't.
 This can be regarded as a motivation to use it as mod_fcgid replacement even with Apache.

 ## Comparison with the similar software
-* **PHP-FPM**: PHP-FPM is a great and mature piece of software on which STD-FPM is ideologically based.
-The only problem is that, just as it's name suggests, it's designed to only run the PHP scripts.
-By contrary, STD-FPM is designed to run everything that supports FastCGI startup protocol (just as **mod_fcgid** or **spawn-fcgi**)
+**PHP-FPM** is a great piece of software on which STD-FPM is ideologically based.
+But, just as it's name suggests, it's designed to only run the PHP scripts.
+By contrary, STD-FPM is designed to run everything that supports FastCGI startup protocol (just as mod_fcgid or spawn-fcgi).

-* **Apache mod_fcgid**: mod_fcgid is designed to only run with Apache webserver.
-STD-FPM can run with everything that can run with PHP-FPM (including but not limited to Nginx).
-Another concern is that mod_fcgid is infamously known for rapid performance degrade in the scenario where .fcgi handlers are performing some long-running I/O operations or unexpectedly exiting.
-By contrast, STD-FPM is designed to tolerate that.
+**Mod_fcgid** is designed as a part of Apache webserver.
+Rather that, STD-FPM can run with everything that runs with PHP-FPM.
+In addition to that. mod_fcgid is infamously known for rapid performance degrade under the circumstances when .fcgi handlers are performing some long-running I/O operations, or unexpectedly exiting.
+By contrast, STD-FPM is designed to completely tolerate that.

+**Spawn-fcgi** spawns a preconfigured number of predefined .fcgi handler instances, then binds to a listener port.
+STD-FPM gets a SCRIPT_FILENAME from downstream HTTP server just as PHP-FPM does, then dynamically controls a population of automatically spawned .fcgi handlers just as mod_fcgi does.

+**Puskach** ([link](http://falstart.com/puskach/docs/nginx_perl.html)) was an early attempt to built up something like STD-FPM from the different developers.
+As per my experience, it had some real software maturity problems.
+Also, it was single-threaded and using an O(n) descriptor polling method, while STD-FPM is multithreaded and using **epoll** through libevent2.